-The Drug Abuse and Treatment Fund fund balance is projected to increase 25.1% as a result of a significant increase in grant revenue.
+The Drug Abuse and Treatment Fund fund balance is projected to increase 20% as a result of a significant increase in grant revenue solicitation.

-The Street Lights Fund fund balance is projected to increase 24.1% as a result of revenue being projected to exceed expenditures by approximately \$50 thousand in FY 2017.
+The Street Lights Fund fund balance is projected to increase 18% as a result of fund revenue being projected to exceed fund expenditures by approximately \$51K.